Churches Together In Leyland Groups

 There are also opportunities to join groups and get involved in activities bringing together members of all the churches.
 From singing with the Churches Together One Voice choir to refurbishing tools or volunteering to help those in need, all these groups are waiting to welcome you.

 Working closely with church communities, businesses and local supermarkets Leyland Foodbank provides temporary relief for the hungry in Leyland.
-It is open Monday to Thursday 10am –12noon, operating on a referral basis from the Parish Centre at St Mary’s Community Centre, Broadfield Drive.
+It is open Monday to Thursday 10am –12noon, operating on a referral basis from St Mary’s Community Centre, Broadfield Drive, Leyland PR25 1PD

 Tools For Self Reliance